cs1302uga/cs1302-ce26/README.md

    ```java
    int countAllWinningBoards(String board, char player)
    ```

-   Remember, the rider should be actively engaged in the process as well.

 1. In the `main` method of `TTTSolver`, add code to test your `countAllWinningBoards` method by reading input from the user.
 Since we already have the user entering a board, you will just need to add a